PAY ATTENTION THIS ARTICLE IS NOT USED ANYMORE. NOW EVERY QUESTION HAS AN OWN ARTICLE UNDER CATEGORY FAQ and asigned

-For more information see the Discussion Forum thread Help and tips for SuSanA website and other related tools.
+For more information see also the Discussion Forum thread Help and tips for SuSanA website and other related tools.

 You can follow SuSanA's activities and updates and participate in the discussion about sustainable sanitation through various communication channels:

-- Discuss sanitation related questions and share answers, opinions and experiences in the SuSanA open discussion forum.
+- Discuss sanitation related questions and share answers, opinions and experiences in our Discussion Forum.

 - Register as SuSanA member and receive regular information (you choose the intervals) on SuSanA's activities and the forum digest.